c+l: A Responsible Travel Company

-The global pandemic has focused all of our minds on many values anew but, as a travel company, we have realised quite how important it is to understand and empathise with our connected world.
+The global pandemic has focused all of our minds on many values anew but, as a responsible travel company, we have realised quite how important it is to understand and empathise with our connected world.
 We specialise in travel to Africa + the Indian Ocean, Central + South America, The Polar Regions, Asia, the Middle East and Australasia, some of the most habitat and community sensitive parts of the world, and we have seen how impacted they have been not only by a lack of tourist income but also other economic, health and social impacts of COVID-19.

 We are also very conscious of how much we have benefited from travel from a young age and from a lifetime of exposure to different cultures and perspectives, and we recognise how important this is in developing a rounded and thoughtful next generation, able to understand and react to future crises and opportunities wherever they arise.